NickatelbNornkirn/JumpDiveClock/README.md

 # JumpDiveClock

-A speedrun timer for X11.
-Intended for my personal use.
+A speedrun timer for X. Intended for my personal use.
 I add features that seem useful to me.

 ## Installation

 ### Dependencies

-* xinput.
+* xinput (should come with X11).

 ## FAQ